fmerg/pymerkle/docs/decoupling.rst

 It should be stressed that by *current* is meant the tree's root-hash immediately after generating the proof, that is, *before* any other records are encrypted.
 How the auditor knows ``c`` (e.g., from the server itself or a trusted third party) depends on protocol details.
-Failure of validation implies that ``x`` has not been encrypted or that the server's current root-hash does not coincide with ``c`` or both.
+Failure of verification implies that ``x`` has not been encrypted or that the server's current root-hash does not coincide with ``c`` or both.